bisrat-walle/Software-Tutorials-App-with-Flutter/README.md

 ## User Stories

-    1. As Instructor, I want to create tutorials together with a project
+    1. As Instructor, I want to create tutorials together with a project so that my clients can use them
-    2. As Instructor, I want to edit my tutorials
+    2. As Instructor, I want to edit my tutorials so that my clients can have better exprience
-    3. As Instructor, I want to delete my tutorials
+    3. As Instructor, I want to delete my tutorials so that my clients will not be exposed to old and inappropriate tutorials
-    4. As Instructor, I want to view my tutorials as well as others
+    4. As Instructor, I want to view my tutorials as well as others so that I will see how many tutorials are avaliable
-    5. As Client, I want to enroll for my favorite tutorial
+    5. As Client, I want to enroll for my favorite tutorial so that I will follow the tutorial
-    6. As Client, I want to unenroll for enrolled tutorial
+    6. As Client, I want to unenroll for enrolled tutorial so that I won't follow tutorials which are not interesting
-    7. As Client, I want to submit project for my enrolled tutorial
+    7. As Client, I want to submit project for my enrolled tutorial so that I will wrap-up the tutorial
-    8. As Client, I want to edit my submitted project
+    8. As Client, I want to edit my submitted project so that I will improve my submission
-    9. As Client, I want to delete my submitted project
+    9. As Client, I want to delete my submitted project so that I will re-submit it with another project
-    10. As Admin, I want to delete inappropriate tutorial
+    10. As Admin, I want to delete inappropriate tutorial so that users can have better experience
-    11. As Admin, I want to manage clients and instructors
+    11. As Admin, I want to manage clients and instructors so that the system will be robust